mulahasanovic/blog.sead.dev/content/blog/whoami/index.md

 So, as luck would have it, I got a job offer to work at the local game dev company.
 It didn't take too much thinking to call two other members and call the whole thing off.
 For the better or worse, we all split our way.

 Next week I had my first job as the unity c# developer.
 The job was fun and hard.
-For the next week, we had ups and downs.
+For the next year, we had ups and downs.
 It was fun and sad at times.
 Indy game dev is hard.
 It's the usual story, especially the struggles to keep the firm afloat.
 My time at this place needs an blog post of its own.
 It lasted a year, and I was already looking for my next job.

 That brings us to my current job.
 A front-end developer, hehe.